kbevers/proj.4/docs/source/operations/transformations/lschelmert.rst

     The maximum distance between input point and selected point candidate.
 Unit of the distance is radians.
 Default is 0.1 radians.

-.. option:: +c_coll=<value>
+.. option:: +ccoll=<value>

-	The c_coll value is the distance where the empirical covariance touches zero.
-The unit c_coll is in km.
+	The ccoll value is the distance where the empirical covariance touches zero.
+The unit ccoll is in km.

     Default is 7.7.

-.. option:: +k_coll=<value>
+.. option:: +kcoll=<value>

-    The k_coll coefficient is simular to C0 in a standard Gauss Markov first order covariance function.
+    The kcoll coefficient is simular to C0 in a standard Gauss Markov first order covariance function.

 	Default is 0.00039.